GhostTypes/ff-5mp-api/README.md

 UI Control software utilizing this API is being developed [here](https://github.com/Parallel-7/FlashForgeUI)

+## Important
+This API is being ported to TypeScript [here](https://github.com/GhostTypes/ff-5mp-api-ts) and will recieve minimal updates going forward.

+This being done to enable cross-platform usage through Node.JS, and will be used in an Electron rewrite of FlashForgeUI

 ## Overview

 With the release of Orca-FlashForge and new firmware updates, previous APIs for the FlashForge 5M series no longer function properly.
 This API is developed by reverse-engineering the communication between Orca-FlashForge and the printer in LAN-only mode.
 Using WAN mode routes through FlashCloud, introducing unnecessary latency.